tensorforce/tensorforce/README.rst

 -------------------

-TensorForce is maintained by `reinforce.io <https://reinforce.io>`__, a new project focused on providing open source reinforcement learning infrastructure.
+TensorForce is maintained by `reinforce.io <https://reinforce.io>`__, a new project focused on providing reinforcement learning software infrastructure.
 For any questions or support, get in touch at contact@reinforce.io.

 You are also welcome to join our Gitter channel for help with using